milancodess/hamro-patro-scraper/README.md

 ## Contributing

-If you'd like to contribute to HamroPatro, please fork the repository and submit a pull request.
+If you'd like to contribute to hamro-patro-scraper, please fork the repository and submit a pull request.
 Contributions, bug reports, and feature requests are welcome!

 ## Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/milancodess/HamroPatro).
+For any questions or issues, please open an issue on the [GitHub repository](https://github.com/milancodess/hamro-patro-scraper).

 ---

-**HamroPatro** is maintained by [Milan Bhandari](https://github.com/milancodess).
+**hamro-patro-scraper** is maintained by [Milan Bhandari](https://github.com/milancodess).